Burak Efe Yaz

-Burak Efe Yaz (born 18 August 2003) is a Turkish footballer who plays as a attacking midfielder for TFF Third League club Malatya Arguvan SK on loan from Yeni Malatyaspor.
+Burak Efe Yaz (born 18 August 2003) is a Turkish footballer who plays as an attacking midfielder for TFF Third League club Malatya Arguvan SK on loan from Yeni Malatyaspor.

 Career

 Yaz is a youth product of Yeni Malatyaspor, and signed his first professional contract with them in 2020 for 3 years.
 He made his professional debut with them in a 3–0 Süper Lig loss to Kayserispor on 14 May 2022.